julianzpe/GenGHG/README.md

 # GenGHG
-Generative Design Tool to Reduce Embodied GHG Emissions in High-Rise Residential Buildings This work has been developed as part of a M.A.Sc. thesis at the University of Toronto.
+Generative Design Tool to Reduce Embodied GHG Emissions in High-Rise Residential Buildings.
+This work has been developed as part of a M.A.Sc. thesis at the University of Toronto.

 # How to use GenGHG?